Faith. Service. Law.

 At the end of the day, however, faith is a choice.
 We can choose to believe, and we can choose to accept that which makes no sense, even to us.
 And there, in those moments, I decided to believe.

 I continue to confess the creed of the apostles, even though I must continuously try to convince myself of its veracity.
-I find myself repeatedly praying, in the spirit of the sinner from the gospel, “Lord, I believe.
+I find myself repeatedly praying, in the spirit of the father in Mark’s gospel, “Lord, I believe.
 Help my unbelief,” but I receive no answer.

 I am a skeptic.
 Agnosticism is the only form of faith that makes any real sense to me, a belief system meant for my way of thinking.
 It is not so arrogant as to assume humanity is capable of knowing or discovering all of reality, but not so gullible as to believe that which cannot be demonstrated.